A symmetric primal-dual algorithmic framework for saddle point problems: Numerical Experiments

 where $A \in \mathbb{R}^{m \times n}$ is a sample matrix and $b \in \mathbb{R}^{m}$ is a measurement vector.
 Such a model \eqref{bp} is a fundamental problem in compressed sensing \cite{Don06} and can be efficiently solved via a large number of optimization solvers.
 Here, we just employ this example to investigate the ability of our SPIDA on solving linearly constrained optimization problems, in addition to showing the superiority of SPIDA over some popular first-order optimization methods.

-First, by the Lagrange function, we reformulate \eqref{bp} as the following min-max saddle point problem:
+First, by the Lagrangian function, we reformulate \eqref{bp} as the following min-max saddle point problem:

-As compared in Section \ref{sec-mg}, we also compare our SPIDA with FOPDA (setting $\tau=1$ in \eqref{fopda}) and GRPDA \cite{CY21}.
+We compare our SPIDA with PDHG (setting $\tau=1$ in \eqref{fopda}) and GRPDA \cite{CY21}.
 Most recently, He and Yuan \cite{HY21} introduced a novel Balanced Augmented Lagrangian Method (BALM) for linearly convex programming, which is a great improvement of the classical ALM \eqref{ALM}.
 The iterative scheme of BALM for \eqref{bp} reads as

 In this part, we also compare our SPIDA with the BALM \eqref{BALM}.
 Moreover, we will follow the idea of BALM to produce a doubly balanced augmented Lagrangian method (see \eqref{DB-LALM} and denote it by SPIDA-II) via choosing the Type II Bregman kernel function in Table \ref{Tab_Bregman}.
 As discussed in Section \ref{sec-one-block}, when the Bregman kernel functions are specified as the Type I of Table \ref{Tab_Bregman}, our SPIDA reduces to the LALM \eqref{LALM}, which will be denoted by SPIDA-I in our numerical comparison.